hn/bsh-home-appliances/README.md

 ### D-Bus

-According to the [B/S/H/ patent documents](#misc), [this](https://www.mikrocontroller.net/topic/395115#4543950) and [this](https://forums.ni.com/t5/Instrument-Control-GPIB-Serial/Has-anybody-used-D-Bus-to-communicate-with-and-or-control/m-p/4284296#M84901) forum post, the electronics inside the device are interconnected via a proprietary serial bus called D-Bus or D-Bus-2.
+According to the [B/S/H/ patent documents](#misc), the electronics inside the appliance are interconnected via a proprietary serial bus called D-Bus or D-Bus-2.
 Since there are no public technical specifications available, one can only speculate about what exactly D-Bus and D-Bus-2 are, and what the differences between the two might be.

-The bus found on the "EP" circuit boards likely is a D-Bus-2 and consists of [three wires](https://www.bosch-home.com/de/de/product/15000685): GND, VBUS and DATA.
+The bus found on the "EP" circuit boards is a D-Bus-2 and consists of [three wires](https://www.bosch-home.com/de/de/product/15000685): GND, VBUS and DATA.
 VBUS is 9V for washing machines, 13.5V for dishwashers and 5V for extractor hoods.
 DATA is TTL (5V).
 Connections are established using 3 pin 2.5 pitch [RAST connectors](https://de.wikipedia.org/wiki/RAST-Steckverbinder).
 The connectors have coding lugs to ensure that they cannot be plugged into the wrong socket.